|

 that cannot be helped.
 They are children who are suffering from

 auto immune dysfunction that can possibly recover.
+But the label

 of autism still continues to carry old "negative ideas, negative